rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240128_New York Times Podcasts.md

 *  was in fact wearing a harness, one strap girdling his neck and another gripping his torso just
 *  behind his flippers.
 *  Heston contacted a local scientist and word eventually reached the Norwegian Directorate
-*  of Fisheries, which dispatched an inspector, Jørgen Rea Vig.
+*  of Fisheries, which dispatched an inspector, JÃ¸rgen Rea Vig.
 *  After several failed attempts by Vig and a colleague to free the beluga while on board
 *  a dinghy, Heston put on an immersion suit and plunged into the water.
 *  Though the whale was not quite as hefty as an average adult male of his species, he was